nus-cs2103-AY2223S1/tp/docs/team/rui-han-crh.md

 **New Features Implemented**

 1. **_Loan Property of a Person_**
   * **What it does**: Implements the ability to track monetary amounts that are represented as loaned amounts.
 The loan amounts must be between -1 trillion to 1 trillion inclusive.
   * **Justification**: A treasurer requires the need to keep track of monetary transactions.
 A loan is a data type created to serve this purpose.
-   * **Highlights**: If the amount is positive, the amount is to be paid _by_ the person.
-If the amount is negative, the amount is to be paid _to_ the person.

 2. **_User Interface Design_**
    * **What it does**: Remodel and redesigned the user interface as shown in the landing page.
 Various small icons, images, alignment details and transitions are also applied for visual enhancement.
    * **Justification**: The previous UI design did not look appealing, so a more visually appealing design was created.
 This will help the product's publicity and attractiveness to clients.